 Distracted Driving Laws: Amateur Radio has come under some of the same fire that is hitting mobile cell phone users.
-It is true that many of the same hazards exist for both practices, but hams as a population are more used to mobile operations.
-See http://www.arrl.org/arrlletter, then find the 15 December, 2011 edition, second article down.
+It is true that many of the same hazards exist for both practices, but hams are more used to mobile operations than the general population.
+For some excellent legal and practical considerations, see the November, 2012 QST magazine, p 81 and 82.
 Such laws are a mixed bag.
-The states of California, Washington, and Hawaii specifically exempt the Amateur population from the provisions of their distracted driver laws, however many of the laws as-written are ambiguous, and refer to "communications with electronic devices".
+The states of California, Illinois, Washington, and Hawaii specifically exempt the Amateur population from the most onerous provisions of their distracted driver laws, however many of the state laws as-written are ambiguous, and refer to "communications with electronic devices".
 Be aware of the law in your state!
 Most of these require the use of "hands-free" devices.